abhishekgoyal-a11y/email-sender-gui/README.md

 # Email sender GUI App
 It is an email sender.
 This GUI can send bulk number of files (Max.
 Size 35Mb).The program can send via SMTP server.
 # How it works
-1. Before sending mail, you have to save email and password as a environment variable
+1. Before sending mail, you have to save email and password and port number as a environment variable
 2. After this, choose from which email you want to send
 3. Enter recipient Email
 3. Enter Subject and Message ,and you can also add files
 4. click on "send_mail" button
-# How to add email and password
+# How to add email ,password and port number
+Example:-
+For Gmail
+EMAIL_ID_A='your@gmail.com,your password,smtp.gmail.com,465'